 When the dialog field is 4, the non-AP MLD is notifying the AP MLD it will not participate in any group.
 The group ID is reserved and the EDP Epoch Settings field is not present.

 When the dialog field is 5, the non-AP MLD is notifying the AP MLD it will not participate in a specific group.
 The EDP Epoch Settings field is not present.

+Table 9-bbbb – EDP Epoch Setting Dialog values